 All applicants are considered on an individual basis.
-All applicants for the MS in CYBR program must have earned a bachelor's degree from a regionally-accredited four-year institution of higher learning or the equivalent foreign institution and earned a GPA of 3.00 (on a 4.00 scale).
-Since many factors influence the success of a graduate student, factors such as an applicant's maturity, motivation, employment history, writing samples, work experience, and other accomplishments will also be considered in making admission decisions.
-In addition, for International applicants, the GRE and TOEFL scores will be used along with other factors outlined above to make an admission decision.
+All applicants for the MS in Cybersecurity program must have earned a bachelor’s degree from a regionally-accredited, four-year institution of higher learning or the equivalent foreign institution and earned a GPA of 3.00 (on a 4.00 scale).
+Since many factors influence the success of a graduate student, factors such as an applicant’s maturity, motivation, employment history, writing samples, work experience and other accomplishments will also be considered in making admission decisions.
+In addition, for international applicants, the GRE and TOEFL scores will be used along with other factors outlined above to make an admission decision.

-NON-DEGREE STUDENTS: Students interested in taking courses without admission to the MS in CYBR degree program may do so with permission of the Graduate Program Committee.
+Students interested in taking courses without admission to the MS in Cybersecurity degree program may do so with permission of the Graduate Program Committee Chair.

 PLAN OF STUDY: All students should contact a Graduate Advisor in their first month of admission to complete a Plan of Study (a listing of all courses planned for the degree and the semester in which each course will be taken).
 If you are going to deviate from the approved plan of study (i.e. change courses or semesters), request approval from your Graduate Advisor prior to registration.
 Changes to the official plan of study must go through the approval process or graduation may be delayed.
 Students can enroll in UNO courses online at mavlink.unomaha.edu.
 It is highly recommended that out-of-town and international students enroll in courses before coming to Omaha, after consulting with an advisor.